 Captain Blair was married to actress Maureen O’Hara, whom he had met during one of his 1,575 transatlantic crossings.

 Excalibur III is a Dallas, Texas-built North American Aviation P-51C-10-NT Mustang, one of a group of 400 fighters which had been contracted on 5 March 1943.
-Its North American Aviation serial number is 111-29080, and the U.S. Army Air Force assigned it serial number 44-10947.
+Its North American Aviation serial number is 111-29080, and the U.S. Army Air Forces assigned it serial number 44-10947.

+After World War II, 44-10947 was purchased by Paul Mantz, and the Civil Aeronautics Administration registered it as NX1202.
+Mantz had it painted red and named it Blaze of Noon.
 Paul Mantz flew NX1202 to win the 1946 and 1947 Bendix Trophy Races.
-Flown by Linton Carney and renamed The Houstonian, NX1202 placed second in the 1948 Bendix race, and with “Fish” salmon in the cockpit, it took third place in 1949.
+Flown by Linton Carney and renamed The Houstonian, NX1202 placed second in the 1948 Bendix race, and with “Fish” Salmon in the cockpit, it took third place in 1949.
 Paul Mantz had set several speed records with the Mustang before selling it to Pan American World Airways, Inc., Blair’s employer.
 Blair named the Mustang Stormy Petrel, but later changed it to Excalibur III.